The Altai Mountains, Great Lakes and Dunes.

 As a private trip it is possible to adjust the itinerary to focus more on specific interests, such as bird watching, searching for charismaUc mammals, meeting local nomads, or additional day walks.

 Our trips can be customized and combined in a modular fashion.
-Hence our Ulaanbaatar packages are quoted separately, allowing you the choice of hotel.
+Your stay in Ulaanbaatar will be quoted separately, allowing you the choice of hotels and experiences matching your entries and exits in our capital.

 All Ulaanbaatar packages include:

-- private chauffeur service to and from airport at start and end of your trip;
+- private chauffeur service to and from the airport at the start and end of your trip;

 There are some seasonal variations of this itinerary depending on location of host communities and other local conditions.
 The trip may operate in the reverse direcUon, due flight schedules at the Ume of booking.
 The trip may operate in the reverse direcUon, due flight schedules at the Ume of booking.